StrataMiner/BlockNinja/README.rst

 ++++++++++++
 Installation
 ++++++++++++

+BlockNinja is still in development, but you can use it or contribute if you want.

 Manually download into a folder named `blockninja` located either in the same directory as your Python script, or in a directory in your sys.path.
 Download directly or use `git clone https://github.com/StrataMiner/BlockNinja.git blockninja` from the command line.